Ingdan, Inc. Announces 2024 Annual Results

 Outlook

-Mr. Jeffrey Kang, CEO of Ingdan, Inc. , said, 'As AI technologies propel digital and intelligent transformations across industries, chip applications, smart hardware, and big data are becoming pivotal.
+Mr. Jeffrey Kang, CEO of Ingdan, Inc. , said,“As AI technologies propel digital and intelligent transformations across industries, chip applications, smart hardware, and big data are becoming pivotal.
 We are actively capturing opportunities in the new AI-driven era, and expanding our presence in the AI industrial chain.
 Comtech will continue to innovate chip application solutions to meet growing demand for high-performance computing power, solidifying its role as a core supplier in the AI computing power ecosystem.
 Meanwhile, Ingdan will integrate smart hardware solutions via the 'Ingdan Cloud' to accelerate AI product deployment.
-By upgrading our service platforms and covering the entire AI value chain, we aim to lead the industry as a pioneer in AI chip applications.'
+By upgrading our service platforms and covering the entire AI value chain, we aim to lead the industry as a pioneer in AI chip applications.”See also Great World Residences unveils new name and brand identity

 Caution Statement